Renters vs. Homeowners Insurance: Understanding Key Differences

 The highest coverage isn’t always the best.
 You should carefully assess your coverage needs and compare home insurance quotes to balance adequate protection and affordability.

 Renters insurance is different from homeowners insurance in that it doesn’t cover your dwelling or the structure of where you live, only your belongings.
-Take a deeper dive into the difference between renters and home insurance through our answers to some of the most frequently asked questions.
+We answer common questions about their differences.

 What is the difference between homeowners insurance and renters insurance?